| Go Back |

 My current research involves optimizing the image acquisition techniques for dental cone-beam computed tomography.
 Current projects include:

-C) Automated image analysis (Currently Recruiting)
+D) Automated image analysis

 We are using image processing techniques improve the image quality and to identify and segment dental structures from conebeam CT images.
 These automated techniques are expected to improve the image quality and workflow in treatment planning.